Yunnan Gold Black Tea

 In the Cup

-Very smooth textured and rich in taste - raisins, malt, spice, caramel, brown sugar
+Very smooth textured black tea, rich in distinct flavours - raisin, malt, spice, caramel, brown sugar.

 Make the Perfect Cup of Yunnan Gold